DJ Antoine

-Antoine Konrad (born 23 June 1975), known professionally as DJ Antoine, is a Swiss house DJ and record producer from Basel.
+Antoine Konrad, known professionally as DJ Antoine, is a Swiss house DJ and record producer from Basel.

 Musical career

 Beginnings

-DJ Antoine was born in Sissach, Basel-Landschaft on June 23, 1975.
+DJ Antoine was born in Sissach, Basel-Landschaft.

 In 1995, he opened a club, House Café, in Basel.
 He initially focused on Rap before switching genres to dance/electronic.

 In 1998, he released his first album, DJ Antoine – The Pumpin' House Mix.
 In 2001, he won his first gold award for his album Houseworks 1.
 He has released over 50 albums.

 Since 2003, he has been hosting a weekly radio show that is broadcast worldwide.

 International career

 In 2008, he released DJ Antoine –Stop!.
 The album's theme focuses on juvenile violence.
 For this album, he won a Swiss Music Award for Best National Dance Album in 2009.
 In 2010, his album DJ Antoine – 2010 was certified platinum.
 It was nominated for a Swiss Music Award in the category Best National Dance Album.
 In 2012, he won a Prix Walo in the 'DJ/Dance' category.

 In 2011, he collaborated with Russian rapper Timati and American singer Kalenna on the hit single Welcome to St. Tropez, which was released in Germany and Austria by the German dance label Kontor Records.
 It became a top-5-hit in the German-speaking scene.
 His 2012 single Ma Chérie sold over 1 million units and earned several gold and platinum awards, and an MTV European Music Award for Best Swiss Act in 2012.
 Both singles and another collaboration with P. Diddy, Timati, and Dirty Money called I'm On You were included on his 2011 gold-certified album Welcome To DJ Antoine.